filecoin-project/specs/mining.md

 }
 ```

-If all of this lines up, the block is valid.
-The miner repeats this for all blocks in a TipSet, and for all TipSets formed from incoming blocks.
+If all of these checks pass successfully, the block is valid.
+Remember that there can be multiple valid blocks at a particular height `N`.
+We use the term [`TipSet`](https://github.com/filecoin-project/specs/blob/master/definitions.md#tipset) to refer to blocks that share the same height and the same set of parents.
+Thus, there may be multiple TipSets formed from incoming blocks, even if they all were mined at the same height `N`.
+The miner must repeat this block validation process for all blocks in all TipSets that are formed from incoming blocks.
+The miner should also be keeping track of TipSets that are formed from incoming blocks for [block creation](#block-creation).

-Once they've ensured all blocks in the heaviest TipSet received were properly mined, they can mine on top of it.
-If they weren't, the miner may need to ensure the next heaviest `Tipset` was properly mined.
+Once a miner has ensured that all blocks in the [heaviest TipSet](https://github.com/filecoin-project/specs/blob/master/expected-consensus.md#chain-weighting), i.e. the TipSet that results in the highest aggregated chain weight, were properly mined, the miner can mine on top of this TipSet (block mining process is detailed in the next sections).
+If the blocks in the heaviest TipSet weren't properly formed, the miner may need to ensure that the next heaviest `Tipset` was properly mined.
 This might mean the same `Tipset` with invalid blocks removed, or an altogether different one.

 If no valid blocks are received, a miner may run leader election again (see [ticket generation](expected-consensus.md#ticket-generation)).